 Once successfully uploaded, an email with a report will be sent to the user who initiated the import.
 This report will include links to all submissions that successfully imported along with error messages, if there were any errors in processing.

-If there are any researcher emails specified, a notification will be sent to him or her, via email, so that he or she may claim his or her submissions through Crowdcontrol.
+If there are any researcher emails specified, a notification will be sent to them via email, so that they can claim their submissions through Crowdcontrol.